IRS Form 8960 Instructions

 Line 5c: Adjustment from disposition of partnership interest or S corporation stock

 Enter any adjustments from the worksheet in Part II, line 3d.
+This has to do with the disposition of partnership interest or stock sales from S corporations.

 Enter any adjustment for gains and losses attributable to the disposition of interests in partnerships and S-corporations